 Getting There and Setting the Scene

-Reaching Waiheke is a breeze (once you’re New Zealand, obv).
-A 35-minute ferry ride from Auckland’s bustling downtown core whisks you away to a world of tranquility.
-While staying on the island offers a complete escape, Waiheke can also be enjoyed as a day trip from Auckland.
-We based ourselves at the Hotel deBrett in Auckland, a stylish and centrally-located hotel that provided the perfect launching pad for our island adventure.
-Fuel up for the day with a delicious breakfast at Dizengoff in Ponsonby, a vibrant neighborhood known for its trendy cafes and shops.
-Then, it’s off to the ferry terminal for a scenic ride across the Hauraki Gulf.
+Reaching Waiheke is a breeze (once you’re in New Zealand, of course).
+A quick 35-minute ferry ride from Auckland’s bustling downtown core whisks you away to a world of tranquility.
+When I visited, I based myself at the Hotel deBrett in Auckland—a stylish, centrally located spot that made the perfect launching pad for my island adventure.
+I started the day with a delicious breakfast at Dizengoff in Ponsonby, a vibrant neighborhood packed with trendy cafes and shops, before heading to the ferry terminal for the scenic ride across the Hauraki Gulf.
+Trust me, the journey is as much a part of the experience as the destination.

 Wine & Dine Your Way Through Paradise

 Waiheke’s claim to fame is undoubtedly its world-class wineries.
 With a diverse range of varietals thriving in the island’s microclimates, there’s something for every palate.
-We opted to explore the island with a private guide and driver, allowing us to fully immerse ourselves in the experience without worrying about navigation or designated drivers.
+I opted to explore the island with a private guide and driver, allowing us to fully immerse ourselves in the experience without worrying about navigation or designated drivers.
 Our first stop was Stonyridge Vineyard, a Waiheke institution renowned for its award-winning Cabernet Sauvignon.
 Breathtaking coastal vistas complemented by expertly crafted wines made for an unforgettable experience.
-Next, we headed to Kennedy Point Vineyard, a family-owned winery known for its innovative approach to winemaking.
-Here, we enjoyed a relaxed tasting overlooking the picturesque Owhanake Bay.
+Next, I headed to Kennedy Point Vineyard, a family-owned winery known for its innovative approach to winemaking.
+Here, I enjoyed a relaxed tasting overlooking the picturesque Owhanake Bay.
 Pro tip: Pace yourself during these tastings!
 It’s easy to get swept away by the beautiful surroundings and delectable wines, but if you notice yourself ordering cases to be shipped back to your home country, you’ve likely over-tasted.

 A Culinary Gem and Island Farewell